When bonds weaken, they can be renewed

 The Process of Therapy

-We meet together to hear from both partners about the history of the relationship, current challenges, and hopes for change.
+Initial consultation We meet together to hear from both partners about the history of the relationship, current challenges, and hopes for change.
 This is also a chance to see whether our way of working feels like a good fit.

-Most couples attend weekly sessions, though some benefit from more frequent meetings during periods of crisis or transition.
+Ongoing sessions Most couples attend weekly sessions, though some benefit from more frequent meetings during periods of crisis or transition.

-Over time, many couples find they can speak more openly, listen more generously, and return to one another with greater trust and tenderness.
+New ways forward Over time, many couples find they can speak more openly, listen more generously, and return to one another with greater trust and tenderness.

 Couples Therapy with Amphora in San Francisco